 Rated #3 of 9 campgrounds in Joshua Tree National Park on TripAdvisor

 Home to 99 campsites, Black Rock Campground is family-friendly and ideal for both seasoned campers and first-timers.
 One of two campgrounds in Joshua Tree offering potable drinking water, the spots here tend to fill up quickly, particularly during high season.
-Black Rock is also convenient for RVs in that it has a dump station.
-However, it’s important to note that the campground is currently only accessible to 4WD vehicles.
+Black Rock is also convenient for RVs because it has a dump station.
+Campsite 61 is ADA-compliant.

 Rates: $25 per site per night.
 Make a reservation now.